Thor110/AlienTrilogyRessurected/Notes/repack-disc-comparison/readme.txt

 Demo files: [AlienTrilogy_1020](https://archive.org/details/AlienTrilogy_1020)
 Demo archive total size: ~**22.1MB** (files unique to the standalone demo release, not present in the full game)

-TRILOGY ( the executable ) folder was not compared, I saw nothing of interest, a slightly larger executable and very similar driver and executable files.
+The TRILOGY (executable) folder was not compared, I saw nothing of interest, a slightly larger executable and very similar driver and executable files.

 ## Other versions checked: